SammieH21/scholar-flux/README.md

 Apache License 2.0

-See the LICENSE file for the full terms.

 This project is licensed under the Apache License 2.0 and to link to the `LICENSE` file in your repository.
-This informs users and contributors about the legal terms under which your software is provided.
+This informs users and contributors about the legal terms under which your software is provided here:

-### LICENSE File

 [Apache License 2.0 Official Text](http://www.apache.org/licenses/LICENSE-2.0)

+See the LICENSE file for the full terms.

 ### NOTICE